erelsgl/CakeCutting/README.md

 1. Python 3.4

-2. You may need to install some Python packages that I am using (you can use PIP to install them).
+2. You may need to install some Python packages using PIP.

-the project has two parts
+the project has two part.

+## Python program
-1. python program: runs the algorithms and writes the results to files under the "results" folder.
+The python program runs the algorithms and writes the results to files under the "results" folder.
 You can configure the program in file main.py:
   * NOISE_PROPORTION
   * NUMBER_OF_AGENTS
   * EXPERIMENTS_PER_CELL
   * AggregationType

+Run it in the following way:

-    cd  CakeCuttingFull/CakeCutting/
+    cd  <repository>/CakeCutting/
     python3 main.py

+The output is in folder CakeCutting/results.

+## Web app
-2. Web part that you can select result file and you will see graphs of the results.
+The web part allows you to select a result file and see graphs of the results.